 A workshop on ‘Fertility Intentions and Contraceptive Practices’ training was organized by the Department of Community Medicine, Amrita Institute of Medical Sciences (AIMS), the Centre of Excellence and Department of Tribal Affairs, Government of India at Mata Amritanandamayi Math, Meppady, Wayanad district, between October 2nd and 3rd, 2018.

-A cross-sectional study was planned in Wayanad and local women from Mananthavady and Kalpetta regions were employed as data collection assistants.
-To sensitize and train them on these topics, tool and interview technique, a two-day training program was organized.
+In order to understand oral contraceptives a cross-sectional study was planned in Wayanad district on fertility intentions and contraceptive use with the help of the local women from Mananthavady and Kalpetta.
+To enable them to do this a two-day training program was organized.
 Thirty-eight trainees attended the workshop including 20 from Mananthavady Community Development block (CD) and 18 from Kalpetta CD.

-On the first day, Dr. Aswathy conducted the first session and her talk was about the scope, relevance and the importance of the project.
-It was followed by an interactive session on “Introduction to Contraceptives” by Dr. Amrita Das M. and Dr. Aswathy S. While Dr. Amrita discussed the definition and classification of contraceptives and family planning, Dr. Aswathy elaborated about the types of contraceptives and oral contraceptives.
+A series of talks and interactive sessions were held led by Dr. Aswathy who spoke on the scope, relevance and the importance of the project.
+It was followed by an interactive session on “Introduction to Contraceptives” by Dr. Amrita Das M and Dr. Aswathy S. While Dr. Amrita discussed the definition and classification of contraceptives and family planning, Dr. Aswathy elaborated about the types of contraceptives and oral contraceptives.
 In the afternoon, Mr.Shyam and Mr. Aneesh, MSWs in the Department of Community Medicine elaborated on communication and rapport building through an interactive session including communication games.
 The day concluded with a briefing about the methodology of the study by Dr. Aswathy S and Mrs. Omana, health educator in the Department of Community Medicine.

 A team of 2 trainees were assigned clusters, with a cluster size of 30 from Mananthavady and Kalpetta.
-The questionnaire with informed consent along with a cluster sheet to record non-respondents were distributed to the team before the completion of the workshop.
 The team members were asked to meet at two prefixed locations in Kalpetta and one in Mananthavady on alternate days.
-On the first day of data collection, two field monitoring teams visited Mananthavady and Kalpetta respectively for monitoring the trainees.
+On the first day of data collection, two field monitoring teams visited Mananthavady and Kalpetta respectively for field monitoring.
 Apart from supervision, the monitoring teams had also provided support to the trainees over the phone through all days of data collection.
-At the end of the day, the data was collected from the prefixed locations after ensuring the satisfactory completion of the questionnaires.